 - Define what clients are you targeting.

-Starting to build a web design business doesn’t have to be complicated.
+Building a web design business doesn’t have to be complicated.
 You just have to make-up your mind, put things in order, plan ahead and define your targets.
 FVA web design course is extending this kind of guidance to students.
-I, as a coach, am here to guide you on this while you are enrolled with me and even if you are already having your own clients.
+I’m here to guide you while you are enrolled and even when you already have clients

 My mentorship doesn’t end when your course is finished.
 Let me guide you as you start your journey with web designing.